mseminatore/quartz/README.md

 ### General samples (host + RP2040)

-Six demos in `samples/`.
+Five demos in `samples/`.
 They build and run on the host (macOS / Linux) via the `port/host/` simulation port; on RP2040 the hardware stubs are replaced with real GPIO/UART/ADC calls via `#ifdef __rp2040__`.